-IT IS THEREFORE ORDERED THAT:

-- 1. The decrease of the monthly amount of the 2009 automatic rate adjustment in the Rural Rate Alteration in the Rate Stabilization Plan from \$32,433 to (\$5,766), is approved, as attached in Schedule A. - 2.
-The Schedule of Rates for certain Labrador Interconnected customers, as attached in Schedule B, is approved, effective January 1, 2009. - 3.
+- 1. The change of the monthly amount of the 2011 automatic rate adjustment in the Rural Rate Alteration in the Rate Stabilization Plan from (\$47,847) to (\$98,295) is approved, as attached in Schedule A. - 2.
+The Schedule of Rates for certain Labrador Interconnected customers, as attached in Schedule B, is approved, effective January 1, 2011. - 3.
 Hydro shall pay all expenses of the Board arising from this Application.

-DATED at St. John's, Newfoundland and Labrador, this 22 nd day of December 2008.

-Andrew Wells Chair & Chief Executive Officer

-Darlene Whalen, P.Eng.
-Vice-Chair

-Dwanda Newman, LL.B.
-Commissioner

-Barbara Thistle Assistant Board Secretary

-Effective: January 1, 2009

-RATE STABILIZATION PLAN

-The Rate Stabilization Plan of Newfoundland and Labrador Hydro (Hydro) is established for Hydro's Utility customer, Newfoundland Power, and Island Industrial customers to smooth rate impacts for variations between actual results and Test Year Cost of Service estimates for:

-- hydraulic production; - No. 6 fuel cost used at Hydro's Holyrood generating station; - customer load (Utility and Island Industrial); and - rural rates.
+DATED at St. John's, Newfoundland and Labrador, this 15th day of December 2010.
+Andy Wells Chair and Chief Executive Officer Darlene Whalen, P.Eng.
+Vice-Chair Dwanda Newman, LL.B.
+Commissioner 9 James Oxford Commissioner G. Cheryl Blundon Board Secretary SCHEDULE A Order No. P. U. 33(2010) Effective: January 1, 2011 Page 1 of 8 NEWFOUNDLAND AND LABRADOR HYDRO RATE STABILIZATION PLAN The Rate Stabilization Plan of Newfoundland and Labrador Hydro (Hydro) is established for Hydro's Utility customer, Newfoundland Power, and Island Industrial customers to smooth rate impacts for variations between actual results and Test Year Cost of Service estimates for: - hydraulic production; - No. 6 fuel cost used at Hydro's Holyrood generating station; - customer load (Utility and Island Industrial); and - rural rates.

 The formulae used to calculate the Plan's activity are outlined below.
 Positive values denote amounts owing from customers to Hydro whereas negative values denote amounts owing from Hydro to customers.

 Section A: Hydraulic Production Variation

 1. Activity:

 Actual monthly production is compared with the Test Year Cost of Service Study in accordance with the following formula:

 $$\{(A-B) \div C\} \times D$$

+Where:
-A = Test Year Cost of Service Net Hydraulic Production (kWh)

-B = Actual Net Hydraulic Production (kWh)

-C = Test Year Cost of Service Holyrood Net Conversion Factor (kWh /bbl.)
+A = Test Year Cost of Service Net Hydraulic Production (kWh) B = Actual Net Hydraulic Production (kWh) C = Test Year Cost of Service Holyrood Net Conversion Factor (kWh /bbl.)
 D = Monthly Test Year Cost of Service No. 6 Fuel Cost (\$Can /bbl.)
 2. Financing:

 Each month, financing charges, using Hydro's approved Test Year weighted average cost of capital, will be calculated on the balance.

-3. Hydraulic Variation Customer Assignment:

-Customer assignment of hydraulic variations will be performed annually as follows:
+3. Hydraulic Variation Customer Assignment: Customer assignment of hydraulic variations will be performed annually as follows: Where:

-$$(E \times 25\%) + F$$

-E = Hydraulic Variation Account Balance as of December 31, excluding financing charges

-F = Financing charges accumulated to December 31
+E = Hydraulic Variation Account Balance as of December 31, excluding financing charges F = Financing charges accumulated to December 31

 The total amount of the Hydraulic Customer Assignment shall be removed from the Hydraulic Variation Account.

+NEWFOUNDLAND AND LABRADOR HYDRO

+RATE STABILIZATION PLAN (Continued)

 4. Customer Allocation:

 The annual customer assignment will be allocated among the Island Interconnected customer groups of (1) Newfoundland Power; (2) Island Industrial Firm; and (3) Rural Island Interconnected.
 The allocation will be based on percentages derived from 12 months-to-date kWh for: Utility Firm and Firmed-Up Secondary invoiced energy, Industrial Firm invoiced energy, and Rural Island Interconnected bulk transmission energy.
 The portion of the hydraulic customer assignment which is initially allocated to Rural Island Interconnected will be re-allocated between Newfoundland Power and regulated Labrador Interconnected customers in the same proportion which the Rural Deficit was allocated in the approved Test Year Cost of Service Study.
 The Newfoundland Power and Island Industrial customer allocations shall be included with the Newfoundland Power and Island Industrial RSP balances respectively as of December 31 each year.
 The Labrador Interconnected Hydraulic customer allocation shall be written off to Hydro's net income (loss).

-Section B: Fuel Cost Variation, Load Variation and Rural Rate Alteration

-1. Activity

-1.1 Fuel Cost Variations

-This is based on the consumption of No. 6 Fuel at the Holyrood Generating Station:

-$$(G-D) \times H$$
+Section B: Fuel Cost Variation, Load Variation and Rural Rate Alteration 1.
+Activity 1.1 Fuel Cost Variations This is based on the consumption of No. 6 Fuel at the Holyrood Generating Station: $$(G-D) \times H$$ Where: